trafikante/ediarum.AVHR.data-model/README.md

 * ediarum.avhr.odd: General data model for edited texts of the ehd (based on ediarum.BASE)
 * ediarum.avhr.register.odd: Data model for index entries (based on ediarum.REGISTER)
 * ediarum.avhr.api.odd: Data model for the published versions of the edited texts (based on ediarum.avhr.odd)
-* ediarum.abhr.api.articles.odd: Data model for the research articles
+* ediarum.avhr.api.articles.odd: Data model for the research articles

 As noted above, most of the data models are based on generic data models, like [ediarum.BASE.data-model](https://github.com/ediarum/ediarum.BASE.data-model) and the [Base Format of the German Text Archive](https://deutschestextarchiv.de/doku/basisformat/) (DTABf).
 The data models are therefore formally derived from these models using ODD chaining, e.g. the (compiled) ediarum.BASE ODD is specified as the source schema in the ODD (in `schemaSpec/@source`).